-- entitlements to notice of termination and redundancy payments, either through the National Employment Standards or their relevant industrial instrument (calculated from the start of the employment relationship), and - access to unfair dismissal proceedings from the end of their employment
+- entitlements to notice of termination and redundancy payments, either through the National Employment Standards or their relevant industrial instrument (calculated from the start of the employment relationship), and - · access to unfair dismissal proceedings from the end of their employment

-Employers who breach the new requirements or do not provide a Fixed Term Contract Information Statement may also be subject to civil penalties.
+Employers who breach the requirements or do not provide a Fixed Term Contract Information Statement may also be subject to civil penalties.

-Under the new provisions, the Fair Work Commission is empowered to resolve disputes in relation to an employee's status as a fixed term employee if the parties can't agree to resolve the dispute at the workplace level.
+Under the provisions, the Fair Work Commission is empowered to resolve disputes in relation to an employee's status, the length, and exception to fixed term contracts if the parties can't agree to resolve the dispute at the workplace level.
 Both the employee and employer are allowed to take the dispute to the Fair Work Commission.
 Employees are still able to take civil action in the small claims court.